SATXtoday City Guide Play Banner

 Stars & Stripes Drive-In Theatre, 1178 Kroesche Ln., New Braunfels

-This drive-in movie experience is open daily at 7 p.m., features all the newest movies, and offers all the traditional movie treats — popcorn, candy, drinks, and more.
+This drive-in movie experience opens daily at 7 p.m. and features all the newest movies accompanied by traditional theater treats.

 Scobee Education Center, 198 San Pedro Ave.

-Bring the kids out to this planetarium on the San Antonio College campus on Friday nights for public presentations about about stars, planets, black holes and distant galaxies.
-Kids can’t miss the Santikos Micronaut Center that allows them a STEAM experience as they travel through a simulated mission to the International Space Station.
+Bring the kids out to this planetarium on the San Antonio College campus on Friday nights for public presentations about stars, planets, black holes, and distant galaxies.
+Kids can’t miss the Santikos Micronaut Center, where they’ll travel through a simulated mission to the International Space Station.

 Check out our other Guides